 - You need a large percentage of your project financed.

-Before you decide to use an SBA loan for your franchise, you’ll need to know the different kinds of SBA loans available and what you can use them for.
+Before you decide to use an SBA loan for your franchise, you'll need to know the different kinds of SBA loans available and what you can use them for.
 Many franchises offer in-house funding, which can be found in the franchise disclosure document.
-However, these aren’t always the best option for franchise funding.
-This article will explore all of the details surrounding SBA franchise loans and why they could be suitable for your business.
+However, these aren't always the best option for franchise funding.
+This article will explore the details surrounding SBA franchise loans and why they could suit your business.

 How the SBA Defines a Franchise